Home2024-12-06T15:01:28+08:00

 Who we are and what we do…

 We are a non-profit society, founded in 1969, whose members are interested in Southeast Asian ceramics.
 Members needn’t be collectors, just interested in the various roles ceramics play in history, trade and culture.
 We are open to all from beginners to academics to specialized collectors.
-The Society arranges monthly programmes held on ZOOM with both local and international experts.
+The Society arranges monthly programmes held both live and/or on ZOOM with both local and international experts.
 The majority of our programmes are now recorded and available to members as a benefit of membership.

 For local members, hands-on ‘handling sessions’ are held on a regular basis with experts to help members learn how to identify correctly the ceramics they may own or be considering for purchase.
 We also arrange an annual ceramics and book sale (featuring items de-accessioned from members’ collections) that includes many hard-to-find, out-of-print books on ceramics.
 Our online presence includes the digitisation of some of our publications.
 Field trips to both local and international destinations are regular member highlights.